McDonald's Big Mac Hamburger

 The double-decker Big Mac was introduced in 1968, the brain-child of a local franchisee.
 It is now the world's most popular hamburger.
-Follow the steps below to make a perfect Mcdonald's Big Mac hamburger recipe below for that same popular taste at home.
+Follow my Mcdonald's Big Mac hamburger recipe below for that same popular taste at home.

 Source: Top Secret Recipes by Todd Wilbur.